Asthma - Adult

 Related Video: Asthma Management: Emotional and Stress Triggers

-Asthma is a chronic disease that affects the function and lining of the airways or tubes of the lungs.
-It narrows the airways and makes it difficult to breathe.
+Asthma is a chronic disease.
+It is a change in how the lining of the airways of the lungs work.
+Asthma makes the airways narrow and makes it hard to breathe.

 |Inflamed Bronchus in the Lungs|

 The exact causes of asthma are unknown.
 Genetics do play a role.

 The airways become very sensitive to triggers in people with asthma.
 The reaction causes a flare up of symptoms called an asthma attack.
 It includes swelling of airway and increase in mucus.
 At the same time, muscles around the airway tighten.
 These reactions all make it hard to breathe.

 Factors that may increase your chance of asthma include: